openpolis/open_municipio/README.markdown

 Technologies
 ------------
 Open municipio is a **django** project, developed on github, by a small team of experts and developers.
-It uses has been itself subdivided into many **independent applications**, in order to keep thing simpler and to possibly re-use applications in other contexts.
+The project has been subdivided into many **independent applications**, in order to keep thing simpler and to possibly re-use applications in other contexts.